Table of Contents

 As a rule, a typical bankruptcy does not get rid of liens.

 What is a judicial lien?
 It’s when a judgment “attaches” to property of yours.
 Not physically, of course.
 You don’t see a sign taped to your garage door that says, “lien on me.”
 What typically happens is if there’s a judgment against you, the creditor will go to the county assessor’s office and record a lien against not just you, but your asset.
 Now, both you and the house owe the debt.
 This is a judicial lien.

-So do bankruptcies clear judgments?
+Do bankruptcies clear judgments?

 A judgment is when a court has ruled you owe a debt.
-A lien is where the creditor has made it so that an asset or thing also owes a debt.
-Do bankruptcies clear judgements?
-Yes, they can.
-It depends on what you mean by “clear.”
-It might just be the lawyer in me coming out, but bankruptcies don’t clear judgments as in erase them from your credit report.
-Bankruptcy does clear judgements so that they’re discharged and you don’t owe them anymore.
+A judicial lien is where the creditor has made it so that you and an asset also owes a debt.
+If the question is, “do bankruptcies clear judgements” the answer is, “yes, they can.”
+(It depends on what you mean by “clear.”
+It might just be the bankruptcy lawyer in me coming out, but bankruptcies don’t clear judgments as in erase them from your credit report.)

-This is, unfortunately, a question that comes up.
-The bankruptcy discharged the debt so you don’t owe it, but if there’s a judicial lien against your house, it didn’t go anywhere unless you took steps to avoid the lien.
+The bankruptcy discharged the debt so you don’t owe it, but if there’s a judicial lien against your house, it didn’t go anywhere unless you took steps to avoid the lien against your home.

 Avoiding a judicial lien costs extra money and takes extra work, beyond the usual bankruptcy fees.
 Your bankruptcy attorney has every incentive to provide this service for you if you inform them of judicial liens and are willing to pay extra for him or her to remove them.
 Chances are you didn’t tell them about it because you didn’t know.
 Don’t blame your lawyer; we’re not mind-readers.
 Had we known, we’d have happily charged extra to provide an additional service that would benefit you greatly.
 No one knew, and it’s no one’s fault.